ansible-community/community-website/posts/archive/terraforming-clouds-with-ansible.md

 It can enhance toolsets and extend them further into an automation workflow.

-[Let\'s take Terraform.
+Let's take Terraform.
 Terraform is a tool used often for infrastructure-as-code.
 It is a great tool to use when provisioning infrastructure in a repeatable way across multiple large public cloud providers like Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP).
-Many organizations use Terraform for quick infrastructure provisioning every day, but if we combine it with the power of Ansible, we can see that it builds into an efficient workflow. ]{style="color: #202124;"}
+Many organizations use Terraform for quick infrastructure provisioning every day, but if we combine it with the power of Ansible, we can see that it builds into an efficient workflow.

 # Don't replace tooling - reuse, enhance and master it